 Is portable better?
 Well, portable speakers have a rechargeable battery, so you’re not tied to a mains socket.
 You can simply pick up the speaker and take it with you.
 Depending on how big it is, that might mean to another part of the house, into the garden, or all the way to the beach or a summer festival.

 Take note of the speaker’s battery life.
-Four hours is fine if you’ll be listening in your own garden, but you’ll probably want eight hours or more if you’re taking it with you on holiday.
-It defeats the point of a portable speaker if you have to keep plugging it into the mains every few hours to charge it back up.
+Five hours (which is what you'll get from the oh-so-pocketable little JBL Go 2) is fine if you’ll be listening in your own garden, ie. close to a power supply, but you’ll probably want eight hours or more if you’re taking it with you on holiday.
+If you have to keep plugging it into the mains every few hours to charge it back up, it defeats the point of a portable speaker somewhat, no?

-Portable no longer means cheap, either, not in build quality or price.
+Thankfully, portable no longer means cheap in build quality or price.
 The ultra-portable and rugged Ultimate Ears Wonderboom 2 lasts for 13 hours, while the sleek Dali Katch clocks in an impressive 24 hours on a full charge.

-They’re usually bigger and more expensive than portable ones, too – the Devialet Gold Phantom, B&O BeoPlay A6 and Naim Mu-so Qb are cases in point – and are demanding enough to need a constant source of power to drive the speakers and reach their full performance potential.
+They’re usually bigger and more expensive than portable options, too – the Devialet Gold Phantom and B&W Formation Wedge are cases in point – and are demanding enough to need a constant source of power to drive the speakers and reach their full performance potential.

 How will you stream your music?

-Once you’ve decided on what your wireless speaker will look like, where it'll live and what it'll be used for the most, the next thing you need to think about is what streaming method is the best one for you?
+Once you’ve decided on what your wireless speaker will look like, where it'll live and what it'll mostly be used for, the next thing you need to think about is which streaming method is the best one for you?

 How will you be sending music from your smartphone or laptop to the speaker?
 Will you be sticking with standard Bluetooth?
 Are you invested in Apple's ecosystem and therefore only need AirPlay 2?
+Are you a big fan of Spotify Connect or Tidal?
 Or are you thinking of a multi-room, Roon system?